roadiz/AbstractApiTheme/README.md

 *Authorization code* grant flow will redirect non-authenticated users to `GET /oauth2-login` with the classic Roadiz login form.
 You can call `GET /authorize/logout` to force user logout.
+Note that *authorization code* grant won't give each application' roles **if logged-in user does not have them before** (except for `ROLE_SUPERADMIN`).
+User will be asked to grant permission on application role **but** he won't benefit from them for security reasons (permissions escalation).
+Make sure your users have the right roles before inviting them to use your OAuth2 application.

 ### User detail entry point